St. Martin’s Press | 2020

 I had big plans for last year.
 I was going to get my reading life organized, tons of reviews posted and make a serious dent in my ARCs, None of that happened.
 Now, we’re days away from the one-year anniversary of this goddamn pandemic.
 How can it be March 2021 when I’m still processing March 2020!?

 Anyway, it’s officially six months since I was supposed to review this book, so let’s get this shit posted.

-The rape trial case, I think, takes heavy influence from the King of Rapist Turds, Brock Turner, who viciously raped a young woman and only spent a couple of months in prison as society was just SO concerned about his privileged-male future.
+The rape case, I think, takes heavy influence from the King of Rapist Turds, Brock Turner, who viciously raped a young woman and only spent a couple of months in prison as our society was just SO concerned about his privileged-male future.
 Excuse me while I vomit all over myself.

 Hannah was being creepy AF.
 And if I was Rachel, I’m not sure I would have taken the Single White Female bait.

 Again, if that reference is dating me, I don’t care.
 You’re missing out on that Jennifer Jason Leigh perfection, okay?